Knifetooth sawfish: Reproduction and life history

 The breeding behavior of the narrow sawfish has been little studied.
 Fertilization is internal, and a number of young develop at one time in the oviduct, each one being nourished from a yolk sac.
 Mating season varies by geographic region, and pups are born after a gestational period of about five months.
 Litter sizes range from 6 to 23 pups with an average of 12.
-The pups are usually 43 – 61 cm long at birth, and their rostral teeth are not fully developed, being covered by a membrane, which prevents them from damaging the mother's tissues.
+The pups are usually long at birth, and their rostral teeth are not fully developed, being covered by a membrane, which prevents them from damaging the mother's tissues.

 Only two studies have been conducted on the age and growth of the narrow sawfish.
 The longest-lived narrow sawfish found was nine years old.
 However, the theoretical longevity is calculated to be 27 years.
 Females begin to mature at 8 ft 1 in total length and are fully mature at 15 ft 5 in.
 Males are fully mature at 8 ft total length.